BramMN/BramMN/README.md

 ### Hi, my name is Bram 👋

 I am a junior developer from The Netherlands.
-I am studying to become a full-stack developer!
+I am studying to become a full-stack developer.

 - 🔭 I’m currently working on: The ITC webapp
 - 👨‍🎓  Educational Background: Mathematics & Physics